strixy16/deep-icc/README.md

 2. Down in the Main Script section are subsections for each ROI.
 Here you can set up the file paths for the radiomic features spreadsheets.
 Most of the code in the first box splits up the data into each cancer subtype.
 3. These next sections repeat for each region of interest
     1. The next section performs the feature selection using variance inflation thresholding and hazard ratio ranks.
 If a warning comes up saying a selected feature has very low variance, you can drop it as well.
     2. Models are optimized using a grid search and k-fold cross validation.
-You can set the values for the grid search in the first block of Model Training
+You can set the values for the grid search in the first block of Model Training.
+To set the k-fold value, go to `gridsearch_survival_model`.
+    3. Can look at output feature importance table and determine if you want to drop features with negative importance
+    4. Can use correlation matrix to see if any features are highly correlated to remove.
+    5. Once you've tuned the model, you can move to final model selection and bootstrapping and set the model arguments with the optimized values.
+    6. This optimized model will be evaluated using the entire test set and each cancer subtype within it independently.
+Then bootstrapping can be run.

 ## Model Training 🏃